glFusion/tag/README.md

 the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

+This plugin was originally developed by mystral-kk - geeklog AT mystral-kk DOT net